Looking Closely at the Growth Curve for Lexicon Pharmaceuticals Inc. (LXRX)

 LXRX’s Market Performance

-LXRX stocks went up by 26.19% for the week, with a monthly jump of 32.75% and a quarterly performance of 65.41%, while its annual performance rate touched 310.74%.
-The volatility ratio for the week stands at 7.98% while the volatility levels for the past 30 days are set at 5.83% for Lexicon Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is 23.13% for LXRX stocks with a simple moving average of 17.45% for the last 200 days.
+LXRX stocks went down by -5.39% for the week, with a monthly jump of 11.93% and a quarterly performance of 54.55%, while its annual performance rate touched 270.07%.
+The volatility ratio for the week stands at 7.50% while the volatility levels for the past 30 days are set at 6.19% for Lexicon Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is 3.20% for LXRX stocks with a simple moving average of 3.32% for the last 200 days.

 Analysts’ Opinion of LXRX